evanwire/HandsOnMachineLearning/README.md

 For each chapter in the book, the chapter title and the code for each chapter is as follows:

 Chapter 1.
-The Fundamentals of Machine Learning    No code in this chapter Chapter 2.
-End-to-End Machine Learning Project    Housing.ipynb Chapter 3.
-Classification    Classification.ipynb Chapter 4.
-Training Models    Training_Linear_Models.ipynb
+The Fundamentals of Machine Learning    No code in this chapter<br>
+Chapter 2.
+End-to-End Machine Learning Project    Housing.ipynb<br>
+Chapter 3.
+Classification    Classification.ipynb<br>
+Chapter 4.
+Training Models    Training_Linear_Models.ipynb<br>